pycom/pycom-micropython-sigfox/docs/pycom_esp32/hardware.rst

 .. warning::

-   The GPIO pins of the LoPy are NOT 5V tolerant, connecting them to voltages higher than 3.3V might cause irreparable damage to the board.
+   The GPIO pins of the modules are NOT 5V tolerant, connecting them to voltages higher than 3.3V might cause irreparable damage to the board.

 .. warning::